 Languages have acceptable and unacceptable forms

 We all have heard kids say the darndest things.
 Things like, “I goed potty” or “He no like me.”
 Eventually kids work out the language’s rules and end up speaking natively with little to no direct instruction.
 It really is cool.
-But it’s not cool for language learners, especially older ones.
-It can be a lot harder to drop incorrect forms of speech in a
+But it’s not cool for language learners, especially older ones, who find it a lot harder to drop incorrect forms of speech acquired when they were younger.

 My wife is Chinese and she learned English as an additional language.
-Although her English is excellent, she will sometimes drop the s at the end of third person present type sentences such as She buy it today or neglect to use the correct tense, Yesterday, we win.
-When I speak Chinese I’ll mix up the measure word that goes before a noun, with the English equivalent of me saying something like a bread or a glasses when I should say a slice or piece of bread and a pair of glasses.
+Although her English is excellent, she will sometimes drop the s at the end of third person present type sentences such as She buy it today.
+Or, she may neglect to use the correct tense in a sentence like Yesterday, we win.
+When I speak Chinese, I’ll mix up the measure word that goes before a noun, with the English equivalent of me saying something like a bread or a glasses when I should say a slice or piece of bread and a pair of glasses.
 For French students, learning the masculine and feminine forms of nouns can be brutal as English doesn’t have these gender rules.

-Different communities will respond to non-standard versions of language differently, but monolingual users of high status languages with less exposure to other languages will likely be pickier.
-Italian tourists may wish that they country they are travelling to has more Italian, but they don’t act surprised or complain as much when it doesn’t!
+Different communities will respond to non-standard versions of language differently, but monolingual users of high-status languages with less exposure to other languages will likely be pickier.
+Italian tourists may wish that the country they are travelling to has more Italian, but they don’t act surprised or complain as much when it doesn’t!
 Unlike many tourists from some other countries – no names being mentioned!

 Belonging can also be signified in the way a community tolerates certain kinds of speech.
 This is where the politics of the N word comes to play, or the way that some speakers of “standard” English may perceive the inferiority of other English vernaculars.
 But it’s important to remember that this is done in all languages.
 There are versions and accents of Arabic, French, Chinese, Dutch, Spanish, and so on.

-In more stratified societies, the way you speak is at once a proud marker of your identity at the same time it is a means of keeping others out or having oneself kept out.
+In more stratified societies, the way you speak is at once a proud marker of your identity as well as a means of keeping others out or having oneself kept out.
 The slang of the street is not permitted in the classroom, or the office, or on air.
 Of course we see how these conventions evolve, sometimes for the better and sometimes for the worse.
 I will explore more of the lessons we can learn about attaching less significance to the specific ways we speak and more to the messages that we carry in my third post.